asiborro/rsp/README.md

 # Zalando Workshop

 This is the base for the workshop.
-The objective of this workshop is to compare state management with redux-sagas versus the new Context API.
+The objective of this workshop is to compare state management with _redux-(sagas)_ versus the new _Context API_.

 Each project has multiple steps that can be found in the following branches: